Z1ngo1/cobol-practice-tasks/TASKS/TASK09-VSAM-DUPLCT-DETECT/README.md

 - Control-break pattern — key-change detection (`IF NAME = CURRENT AND BIRTH = CURRENT`) with end-of-file flush of the last group; classic batch accumulation technique
 - `SORT-RETURN` — system field set by COBOL after `SORT`; `0` = success, non-zero = failure
 - `ACCESS MODE IS SEQUENTIAL` on KSDS — reads records in primary key order; combined with the sort, guarantees deterministic output order

 ---

+## Known Limitations

+- **Group buffer capped at 50 records** — if a duplicate group contains more than 50 entries, excess records are silently excluded from `REPDD`.
+A `WARNING: GROUP BUFFER OVERFLOW` message is printed to SYSOUT, but the job continues. `TOTAL-DUPS` will be understated in this case.
+- **`SUSPICIOUS RECORDS FOUND` counts all records in a group, not just the extras** — for a group of 3 identical clients, the counter increments by 3 (not 2).
+This is by design: the report shows all members of a duplicate group so an analyst can review every record.

+---